jabrena/spring-boot-integration-testing/README.md

-# Spring Boot Integration Testing
+# Be or not to be a Pyramid of Testing

 This repository show the advantages to add integrations tests in favor of Unit tests with Mocks.